 Alex Burke (She/They) is a BFA Acting graduate from Southeast Missouri State Dobbins Conservatory, where she currently assists teaching stage combat classes.
 In addition to teaching, Alex has created a Missouri based fight group for female identifying and queer actors to further explore stage combat.
 Alex is a certified actor combatant and associate instructor candidate with Dueling Arts International.
 Although new to the Scene, Alex is determined to learn more, create more, and make more friends.

-Garrett Anderson is a Global Messenger and an Athlete Leader for Special Olympics.
+Garrett Anderson is a guest lecturer for CISCO/TT.
+He is a Global Messenger and an Athlete Leader for Special Olympics.
 He has been involved with E.D.G.E. of Orion since it began and is currently a troupe member.
 Garrett enjoys rotating between acting and being a staff member in productions.
 He played the lead in the award-winning film No Easy Target as well as many other featured roles in musicals such as Tevye in Fiddler on the Roof, Javert in Les Mis and is currently playing Joseph in Joseph and the Amazing Technicolor Dreamcoat.

 DC Wright is a Society of American Fight Directors Certified Teacher and Dueling Arts International Master Instructor and Senior Fight Director.
 D.C.
 Wright has been teaching stage combat and fight directing for over twenty-eight years, and has worked from New York to LA, and Milwaukee to New Orlean and many stops in between.
 DC is passionate about creating opportunities for the next generation of performers and teachers of this art form, and loves bringing together amazing teachers and learning.
 DC is a Professor at Western Illinois University where he is the Head of Movement/Stage Combat.